microsoft/nni/examples/nas/benchmark/README.md

 Please replace `${NNI_VERSION}` with any NNI version, for example, v1.6 or master.

-The conversion takes around XX minutes to complete.
-Output size is ~XX MB.
+The conversion takes around 80 minutes to complete.
+Output size is about 1.6GB.

 ### API Documentation